Mint (Bo He)

 Flavors/Temps: Acrid, Aromatic, Cooling

 Caution: Some people are allergic to mint.
-Not recommended for nursing mother’s as may lead to insufficient lactation.
+Not recommended for internal use by nursing mothers as it may lead to insufficient lactation.
+But it is used by breastfeeding mothers to rub on dry, cracked, and sore nipples.

 Three Chief Species